-For less than the price of a single bomb or missile, Airwars has already tracked more than 2,500 reported civilian casualty events involving international powers in Iraq and Syria.
-In just a short time we have built a strong international reputation for credible independent monitoring.
-But now we need your help.
+For less than the price of a couple of bombs or missiles, Airwars has already tracked more than 5,000 reported civilian casualty events involving international powers in Iraq and Syria.
+In a short time we have built a strong international reputation for credible independent monitoring.
+However we also need your help.

-By donating to Airwars you’ll be helping us continue to provide independent and trustworthy monitoring of international airstrikes in Iraq, Syria and Libya.
+By donating to Airwars you’ll be helping us continue to provide independent and trustworthy monitoring of international military actions in Iraq, Syria and Libya.
 We are a collaborative not-for-profit organisation – run both by paid staff and by volunteer specialists – with extensive experience in international research and investigative journalism.

-With Russia’s campaign in Syria escalating – and Turkey now joining that war – our researchers are struggling to keep up.
-We’re also tracking US airstrikes against ISIL in Libya, where other countries too are waging a shadow war.
+With Russia’s campaign in Syria escalating – and Turkey now joining that war – our researchers sometimes struggle to keep up.
+We’re also tracking US airstrikes against ISIS in Libya, where other countries too are waging a shadow war.
 All of this is achieved with very limited funds.

 Our overheads are extremely low.
-But we need more specialist researchers to keep up with growing reports of civilian casualties.
+But we need more specialist researchers and investigators to keep up with growing reports of civilian casualties.
 We also need to fund further improvements to our expanding website, including Arabic-language versions of key pages.
-And we want to hire a geolocator to help us identify and map the locations of alleged civilian casualty events.
+And we want to hire more geolocators, to help us identify and map the locations of alleged civilian casualty events.

 Thank you for helping Airwars.